 - Changes from the EU’s Draft Agreement published in February

-- What are the proposed rights and who can acquire them?
+- What are the protected rights and who can acquire them?

 - What about family members?

 - What if an EU citizen already possesses a permanent residence document?

 - How will the future status be protected and enforced?

 - What about EU citizens who are outside the UK on 31 December 2020?

 - What about EU citizens with criminal records?

 On 19 March the European Union and the UK published the impressively named Draft Agreement on the Withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community.
 In other words, a draft Brexit divorce agreement.